 We have some of the best diving in the world within a day’s sail of our south Florida home base.
 Our crew is reliable and the boat is top notch, we are PADI 5 certified and a very friendly sort.
 These are some of the reasons we are considered one of the go-to outfits to hook up with when wanting an extraordinary dive experience.

-It’s not unusual before setting off on a three or four-day sail expedition for us to have a party catering company come dockside to get us off on the right foot with a sumptuous breakfast.
+It’s not unusual before setting off on a three or four-day sailing expedition for us to have the best party catering companies come dockside to get us off on the right foot with a sumptuous breakfast.
 We start early, 6am and there is no diving for the first two hours.
 As we make sail for the reef, guest sit-back and relax.
 Well satiated, anticipation runs high as we motor out into the open seas towards our destination.